Sonaryr/eleventy-plugin-sass/README.md

 This plugins wraps around internal Eleventy code, so if they changes their way of working it might stop working.

+## Contributing

+Please do contribute, I am open to any changes.
+Just clone the repository and open a pull request.

 ## License

 MIT © [Maarten Schroeven](maarten@sonaryr.be)